satyakonmsft/skype-docs/Skype/UCWA/presenceSubscriptionMemberships_ref.md

 ---
-title: presenceSubscriptionMemberships resources
+title: presenceSubscriptionMemberships reference
 ---
-# presenceSubscriptionMemberships
+# presenceSubscriptionMemberships reference

  _**Applies to:** Skype for Business 2015_